Talkie-1930 math evals social posts

 Bluesky

 Talkie-1930 is a 13B language model trained only on text published before 1931.
-Can it do math?
+I tested its math, and it has an unusually split capability profile.

 Can a language model trained only on pre-1931 text do math?